DataAnalytics5001/22Yeah/README.md

 the preference of users on given articles and recommend each user top-five articles that the user may interested in.

-# For more information, please refer to the poster in the folder
+For more information, please refer to the poster